 Fig. 6 – A traditional Tibetan drawing of Yuddhajaya (larger version).
 Image from Chandra, 1999, p.
 94.

-The Xiahai City God Temple (霞海城隍廟, Xiahai chenghuang miao) in the Dadaocheng district of (old) Taipei, Taiwan contains a Zhu Bajie (豬八戒) shrine statue (fig. 1) to which prostitutes and other members of the hospitality industry pay reverence.
+The Xiahai City God Temple (霞海城隍廟, Xiahai chenghuang miao) in the Dadaocheng district of (old) Taipei, Taiwan contains a Zhu Bajie (豬八戒) shrine statue (fig. 1) to which sex workers and other members of the hospitality industry pay reverence.
 Taiwan Today writes:

 The novel depicts the travels to India by the monk Xuanzang in search of Buddhist sutras.
 He is accompanied by three main disciples, of which Pigsy, who was previously Marshal Tian Peng, Grand Admiral of the Heavenly River, took responsibility for social events.
 With his easygoing nature, he blessed the group with jubilance.
 This also gained him a reputation of living a good life with abundant food and numerous flirtations with women.
 As Chen Wen-wen, manager of the Xiahai temple noted, this makes Zhu Ba Jie “the only deity that the hospitality industry needs to worship.”